 The experience of the parties is of importance in a number of respects.
 If the parent company is considered first, it may be observed that there is a considerable difference between running a chain of wholly-owned outlets and running a network of units by means of a master franchise arrangement.
 If the prospective franchisor has no experience in franchising, it is probably advisable for it to proceed step by step, beginning with opening its own pilot operations before proceeding to franchise internationally.
 Furthermore, international franchising by means of a master franchise arrangement is different from franchising by means of a development agreement or direct unit franchising.
-If a franchisor has no experience in its own country before attempting to use master franchising abroad.
+If a franchisor has no experience in master franchising, it is advisable for it to acquire this experience in its own country before attempting to use master franchising abroad.